-The Foundation maintains cash and cash equivalents with financial institutions in accounts that at times may be in excess of federally insured amounts.
-The Foundation has not experienced any losses in these accounts and feels that it is not subject to any significant risk with regard to cash and cash equivalents.
+The Foundation maintains cash and cash equivalents with a financial institution with accounts that at times may be in excess of federally insured amounts.
+The Foundation has not experienced any losses in these accounts.

 The Foundation's investment securities are exposed to various risks, such as interest rate, market and credit risk.
 Due to the level of risk associated with certain investment securities, it is at least reasonably possible that changes in the values of investment securities will occur in the near term and that such changes could be material.